Cherukupalle mandal: Politics

 Cherukupalli mandal falls under Baptla Parliamentary constituency, represented by Nandhigama Suresh of YSRCP.
 It in turn is a part of Repalle assembly constituency, represented by Anagani Satya Prasad from tdp.
 The mandal administration is under the Cherukupalli Mandal Parishad, a local self-government, established under AP Panchayati Raj act, 1994.
-The present Mandal Parishad president is M.Parvathi of TDP.
-In the local government elections held in 2014, Pitlu Srinivasa Reddy won from Cherukupalli ZPTC (ZIlla Parishad Territorial Constituency).
+The present Mandal Parishad president is MATHI DIWAKAR RATHANA PRASAD of YSRCP In the local government elections held in 2019, M.PAVANI won from Cherukupalli ZPTC (ZIlla Parishad Territorial Constituency).

 The list of Mandal Parishad members elected in 2014 elections are as below.

 The below table lists all the presidents elected for mandal parishad.

 Economy

 Mother Teressa Swachanda Seva Samstha at Cherukupalle and Sharon International Ministries at Kurrapalem, Gullapalli village are the only two NGOs in the mandal are cleared to receive foreign donations under Foreign Contribution Regulation Act (FCRA).

 Three Primary Agricultural Credit Co-operative Societies (PACS) are active in the mandal at Kavuru, Gudavalli, Nadimpalli.
 Milk Producers MACS (Nadimpalli, Cherukupalli, Vuchavaripalem, Pooshadapuvaripalem, Podilivaripalem, Ponnapalli, Balusulapalem, Gullapalli, Arepalli, Rajavolu, Kanagala, Gudavalli, Kaminenivaripalem, Yeminenivaripalem); Mutually Aided Coop.Thrift Village Societies (MACTVS) in all the villages the mandal; Cherukupalli Santhi Sree Mandal Women MATC Federation Ltd; Pagadavaripalem Mahila TMACPS; Pittukotireddypalem Mahila TMACPS are some of the other.